 This is adventure with the potential to change your life.

 Growing up in the Okanagan fostered a love for the outdoors in Jeremy.
 As he pursued that passion, it became evident that his love of creation also meant love for the Creator, and a lifetime of discipleship began.
-With over 15 years of outdoor experience, one of his favourite thing to do is introduce others to the vibrant and vast outdoor world and help them experience what it means to be fully known and loved by others.
+With over 20 years of outdoor experience, his favourite things to do are introduce others to the vibrant and vast outdoor world and help them experience what it means to be fully known and loved by others.
 Jeremy and his wife Christina (Quest ’99) live in Abbotsford with their three children.

 Quest Program Associate

 Matt grew up as a prairie farm-boy, but spending a year in the Adirondacks of New York allowed him to experience first-hand the discipleship opportunities made possible by mountains.
-Since then, he and his wife Koty have moved to Abbotsford to raise a family (two kids so far!) and to help facilitate adventure-filled years of discipleship for others.
+Since then, he and his wife Koty have moved to Abbotsford to raise their three kids and to help facilitate adventure-filled years of discipleship for others.
 One of his biggest passions in life is helping people shape their identity as a follower of Christ so they can live lives of freedom and fulfillment.